Compliance / Legal Information

 Parker Steel is a distributor of metallic raw materials that are produced by other manufacturers and we are committed to providing quality products to all of our customers.
 Some products supplied by Parker Steel contain chemicals, identified by the state of California as a cause of cancer, birth defects or other reproductive harm.
 Proposition 65 does not require warning where the exposure poses no significant risk of cancer or no observable effect as set forth in law and regulations.
 Exposure levels are generally expressed as a daily exposure level and not as a concentration or weight % present in a product.
 Exposure levels are influenced by many factors, including the intended use or application for the product.
 While the state of California has identified so-called “safe harbor” exposure levels for some listed chemicals, there is little regulatory guidance to determine whether or when the use of a product results in exposure below those levels and thus poses no significant risk to the average user.
 In some cases, testing and a risk assessment may be required to establish acceptable exposure levels for certain applications and uses.
-Parker Steel will provide material certifications and SDS sheets upon request and label packaging accord-lying that is shipping into the State of California with the proper Prop 65 warnings, this will be for material that falls under Proposition 65 only.
+Parker Steel will provide material certifications, SDS sheets and label packaging accord-lying that is shipping into the State of California with the proper Prop 65 warnings, this will be for material that falls under Proposition 65 only.
 Consumer products, which can be demonstrated to have exposures less than the safe harbor level for specific chemicals, may not require labeling.
 Due to the presence of Prop 65 listed chemicals in certain Parker Steel products, you may have concerns about compliance with Proposition 65.
 If this is the case, you may wish to include a product label on products that may be delivered within California to include the following warning: